rafalab/rafalab.github.io/pages/harvardx.md

 # HarvardX Biomedical Data Science
 # Open Online Training Curriculum

 In 2014 we received funding from the NIH BD2K initiative to develop MOOCs for biomedical data science.
-The courses are divided into two series, Data Analysis for the Life Sciences and Genomics Data Analysis, and the course [Using Python for Research](https://www.edx.org/course/using-python-research-harvardx-ph526x).
-This page includes the course material for the two series
+The courses are divided into two series, [Data Analysis for the Life Sciences](series_1) and [Genomics Data Analysis](series_2), and the course [Using Python for Research](https://www.edx.org/course/using-python-research-harvardx-ph526x).
+This page includes links to the course material for the two series including video lectures, the relevant [book](http://genomicsclass.github.io/book/) chapter, and the course itself.

-The following page includes links to the material presented in the first four courses of the PH525 Data Analysis series.
-The links are to the video lectures, the book, and the course itself.
 Note that you must be logged in to [EdX](https://www.edx.org/) in order to access the course material.

-Course materials can also be located here: [Course Material](http://genomicsclass.github.io/book/)
+There is a book available for the first series.
+You can donwload a [free pdf](https://leanpub.com/dataanalysisforthelifesciences), buy a [hard copy](https://www.amazon.com/Data-Analysis-Life-Sciences-R/dp/1498775675/ref=sr_1_1?s=books&ie=UTF8&qid=1500332088&sr=1-1), or access the [R markdowns](http://genomicsclass.github.io/book/) used to create the book.

-### Series 1 Contents:
+### <a id="series_1"> Series 1 Contents:

 Statistics and R for the Life Sciences (PH525.1x)
 <a href="#Module_1_Week_1">  | Week 1 |  </a> <a href="#Module_1_Week_2">  | Week 2 |  </a> <a href="#Module_1_Week_3">  | Week 3 |  </a> <a href="#Module_1_Week_4"> |  Week 4  | </a>